hisinghal/BiteSpeedApp/README.md

 }'

 Run the above curl command to check the api. one can use https://reqbin.com/curl to run curl as well.

+NOTE :- Web Services on the free instance type are automatically spun down after 15 minutes of inactivity.
+When a new request for a free service comes in, Render spins it up again so it can process the request.

 Code desctripition :-